timeach/AcmeDashboard/README.md

-## Next.js App Router Course - Starter

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+## Acme dashboard application

+This is the dashboard template build with Next.js.
+It contains React TypeScript, Tailwind CSS, Postgres SQL code, this dashboard application has a home page, after login you can see the Dashboard page, Invoices and Customers pages.